Gustav Klimt: The "Company of Artists"

 Klimt met Austrian fashion designer Emilie Louise Flöge in the early 1890s, a sibling of his sister-in-law, Helene Flöge, who had become widowed after Ernst's death.
-Emilie was to be his lifelong companion and although their relationship was intimate, it likely remained platonic.
-Klimt's painting, The Kiss (1907–08), is thought to be an image of them as lovers which was painted five years after Klimt's 1902 full-length portrait of her, Portrait of Emilie Flöge.
+Emilie became his lifelong companion and although their relationship was intimate, it likely remained platonic.
+Many scholars consider The Kiss (1907–08) to be an image of them as lovers.
+Five years earlier, Klimt painted a 1902 full-length portrait of her, Portrait of Emilie Flöge.
 He designed many costumes that she produced and modelled in his works.
 Klimt had many relationships with women and fathered at least fourteen children.
 After his death, the legal rights of four of these children were officially recognised.

+Philosophy (1900–1907), Medicine (1900–1907), and Jurisprudence (1903, final version 1907), for which Klimt received backlash.

-In 1894, Klimt was commissioned to create three paintings, known as the Faculty Paintings, to decorate the ceiling of the Great Hall of the University of Vienna.
-Not completed until the turn of the century, his three paintings, Philosophy, Medicine, and Jurisprudence were criticised for their radical themes and material, and were called "pornographic".
+Initially offered to Franz Matsch alone, but rejecting his sketches, in 1894, the Artistic Advisory Committee of the Ministry of Education commissioned Matsch and Klimt to decorate the Great Hall of the University of Vienna.
+Klimt was responsible for ten tympanum pictures and three of the five large ceiling paintings.
+These works represented the faculties of Philosophy, Medicine, and Jurisprudence and are known hence as the Faculty Paintings.
+Together with Matsch's Theology, they were designed to frame his central painting, The Triumph of Light Over Darkness.
+Not completed until the turn of the century, Klimt's paintings were criticised for their radical themes and material, and were called "pornographic".
 Klimt had transformed traditional allegory and symbolism into a new language that was more overtly sexual and hence more disturbing to some.
 The public outcry came from all quarters—political, aesthetic and religious.
 As a result, the paintings were not displayed on the ceiling of the Great Hall.
-This was to be the last public commission accepted by the artist.
-All three paintings were destroyed when retreating German forces burned Schloss Immendorf in May 1945, together with another ten paintings, including Schubert at the Piano, Girlfriends (or Two Women Friends), Wally (portrait), The Music (II).
+(Note: On 11 November 1905, the artistic commission of the ministry of education examined the projects for the panels of the University' Great Hall.
+The Klimt's ones were welcomed, unlike Matsch's.
+However, it was proposed not to exhibit them in the Great Hall, but in the Österreichische Galerie Belvedere.
+Klimt rejected the proposal and on 3 April 1905 he wrote to the aforementioned ministry renouncing the assignment, and asking for the return of the sketches, declaring himself willing to return the sum of money that had been advanced to him.
+In: Dobai, Johannes (1978).
+"The Complete Works of Klimt") This was to be the last public commission accepted by the artist.
+All three paintings were destroyed when retreating German forces burned Schloss Immendorf in May 1945, together with another ten paintings, including Schubert at the Piano (1899), Women Friends (1916/17), Wally (1916), and The Music (1897/1898).